vcz-fr/blog/_posts/2021-02-12-huawei-infrastructure-deployment-part-2.md

   stuck then searching your error message will rarely help;
 - Infrastructure As Code is not mature enough but the community is actively working on it.

 During this project, I only relied on a handful of Huawei Cloud services.
-It will be wellÒ worth your time to discover them all!
+It will be well worth your time to discover them all!
 This project was really interesting, I will definitely follow the evolution of this Cloud provider and encourage you to do so too!